Rahulub3r/Predicting-Molecular-Properties/README.md

 geometric features should be downloaded from this [website](https://www.kaggle.com/bigironsphere/simple-molecular-geometry-features)

-### NOTE: This scripts are not very organized and are still in progress
+### NOTE: This scripts are not very organized and are still in the progress of getting better for re-use